-- Inability to ventilate despite having tried BVM with oropharyngeal/ nasopharyngeal airway, ET placement, and an alternative airway device (if not contraindicated) - (2) Inability to place ET in the setting of life-threatening upper airway hemorrhage - (3) Foreign body completely obstructing upper airway that cannot be removed via BLS maneuvers or Magill forceps with direct visualization c) Preparation d) Surgical Cricothyroidotomy
+- a) Inability to ventilate despite having tried BVM with oropharyngeal/nasopharyngeal airway, ET placement, and an alternative airway device (if not contraindicated) - b) Inability to place ET in the setting of life-threatening upper airway hemorrhage - c) Foreign body completely obstructing upper airway that cannot be removed via BLS maneuvers or Magill forceps with direct visualization

-(1) Patients under the age of 8 should not receive surgical cricothyroidotomy.
+Patients under the age of 8 should not receive surgical cricothyroidotomy.
 They may receive only needle cricothyroidotomy.
-(NEW '20)

-- (1) Prepare suction and cricothyroidotomy kit. - (2) Begin at sternal notch and locate cricoid cartilage. - (3) Palpate cricothyroid membrane anteriorly between cricoid cartilage and thyroid cartilage. - (4) Prepare skin with betadine or alcohol swabs.
+- a) Prepare suction and cricothyroidotomy kit. - b) Begin at sternal notch and locate cricoid cartilage. - c) Palpate cricothyroid membrane anteriorly between cricoid cartilage and thyroid cartilage. - d) Prepare skin with betadine or alcohol swabs.